-There is a lot of misinformation about
+There is a lot of mis-information or simply untruthful information about

 Nickel Iron Batteries on the internet.